Ungoofaaru

 Ungoofaaru (އުނގޫފާރު) is an inhabited island located in Northern Maalhosmadulhu Atoll, which is an administrative division of the Maldives.
 It is also the capital of Northern Maalhosmadulhu Atoll.

 Geography

 The island is 173.39 km north of the country's capital, Malé.
 The island is quite small, being about 0.775 km (0.482 mi) long and 0.450 km (0.280 mi), It is located on the Eastern rim of the atoll, along with many other inhabited islands of the same Atoll.

 Demography

 Following the 2004 tsunami, the residents of the devastated Kandholhudhoo island were moved into temporary accommodation on Ungoofaaru, before being rehoused on nearby Dhuvaafaru in 2008.

 Infrastructure

 Ungoofaaru school is located in the center of the island.
-The island has 3 mosques, Ungoofaaru Islamic Centre, Ungoofaaru Anhenunge Miskiyy (Ungoofaaru Girls Mosque) and Masjid Al-Thaquvaa.
+The island has 3 mosques, Ungoofaaru Islamic Centre, Ungoofaaru Anhenunge Miskiyy (Ungoofaaru Women's Mosque) and Masjid Al-Thaquvaa.
 The island is the location for Ungoofaaru Regional Hospital, the largest hospital in the Northern Province.